-There is a wide range of options available for interior partitioning systems like wood, glass MDF, fiber cement boards in, drywall partition and more.
+There is a wide range of options available for interior partitioning systems like wood, glass MDF, fibre cement boards in, drywall partition and more.
 The choice is completely yours.
 While partitioning meets your need to optimally use the available space, choosing the right material is of utmost importance.

-MDF (Medium-Density Fiber Board), is extensively used and highly preferred by interior designers and furniture makers.
+MDF (Medium-Density Fibre Board), is extensively used and highly preferred by interior designers and furniture makers.
 But, now the material seems to be losing its edge to fibre cement boards as the best alternative.

-Technically speaking, MDF is a type of composite wood product that looks like natural wood but in reality made by bonding together wood fibers with a synthetic resin adhesive.
+Technically speaking, MDF is a type of composite wood product that looks like natural wood but in reality made by bonding together wood fibres with a synthetic resin adhesive.
 Then it is formed into panels using heat and pressure.
 A versatile material, it can be machined and finished to a high standard.
 As a result, MDF turned out to be a low-cost alternative in a wide range of furniture and partition applications.

 What is the concern with MDF partitioning?

 The biggest concern about MDF is the adhesive -*Urea Formaldehyde (UF), used in its making.
 UF is a chemical derived from a mixture of urea and formaldehyde.
 Used to create a strong bond, it releases toxic gases which cause health hazards to the people working on and using MDF products.

 Presence of Formaldehyde in the air often causes irritation in the eyes, skin, nasal tract and throat.
 It may also lead to nausea, coughing, and wheezing.
 A more critical issue that has come to the fore with prolonged exposure to formaldehyde is a life-threatening disease like cancer which takes years to develop and hence, is difficult to diagnose.